 If customers need an item immediately, it’s much faster to order an in-stock item online and have it ready for pickup in an hour than it is to wait two days or longer for an Amazon delivery.
 Getting items in the hands of the customer fast is essential, and BOPIS can offer exactly that.

 BOPIS serves as a kind of insurance that the item customers want is 100% at the store of their choice when it’s ready for pickup.
-The last thing a consumer wants is to purchase an item through the app selecting a BOPIS fulfillment option, only to arrive at the store and find out the product is not available or has been substituted for something else.
+The last thing a consumer wants is to purchase an item through the app selecting a BOPIS fulfilment option, only to arrive at the store and find out the product is not available or has been substituted for something else.

-Retailers are also realizing the benefits of BOPIS and taking advantage of implementing this method to succeed in the last mile.
+Retailers are also realising the benefits of BOPIS and taking advantage of implementing this method to succeed in the last mile.
 Brick-and-mortar stores have a competitive edge over Amazon and other online retailers without a storefront, and BOPIS is the perfect way to bolster their omnichannel strategy.

 When customers go in-store to pick up their order, they may be tempted to look around and browse for more products.
 Or they may have forgotten to add something else they need to their cart.
 Whatever the case, it’s the perfect opportunity for increased upsells.

-Shipping orders from a retailer’s distribution center to a customers’ front door can be expensive for the retailer, with labour and packaging costs quickly adding up.
+Shipping orders from a retailer’s distribution centre to a customers’ front door can be expensive for the retailer, with labour and packaging costs quickly adding up.
 Retailers can save on last mile shipping if customers pick up items from the store, while still offering a fast, free shipping option.

 Walmart offers curb-side and in-store pickup for customers on the go.
 Customers can shop Walmart’s huge selection of groceries online and have them ready when it’s convenient for the shopper.
 Walmart’s grocery pickup combines the convenience of online shopping with the ease of never leaving the car, all at no additional cost.